Heatmap Chart

 1. Apply conditional coloring

-1. Configure heatmap settings
+1. Configure settings

 Select data